THE WOLCOTT FAMILY SOCIETY

 The Society has held a national reunion every year since 1906, except in 1942-5 when World War II made travel difficult.
 In 2020 it was a virtual reunion on the internet due to the Covoid pandemic.

 The Wolcott Family Society collects and preserves historical and genealogical data on the Wolcott, Woolcott, Walcott, Walcutt, Woollacott, Wilcott, etc. families.
 It publishes a newsletter of family announcements, news and history, which is sent to all members whose dues are current.
 The once yearly newsletter was expanded to a quarterly newsletter in 1998, with James M. Wolcott as editor, followed by Douglas A. Wolcott in 2000 and Robert Leininger in 2008.
+It is now sent thrice yearly.

 Genealogical information about these families was put into a computerized data base by John B. Wolcott and Charles V. Waid in 2000, part of which was compiled in book form and published in 2004 by John B. Wolcott and Charles V. Waid.
 A Wolcott/Walcott DNA project was begun by Charles W. Wolcott and John B. Wolcott in 2004, now having over 100 participants.